Orchextra/orchextra-android-sdk/README.md

 Orchextra.startImageRecognition();
 ```

-For this image recognition implementation uses Vuforia, and the NDK for Vuforia only works with Arm v7 processor architecture, for that you must add to you app build gradle:
+For this image recognition implementation uses Vuforia, and the NDK for Vuforia only works with Arm v7 processor architecture, for that you must add to you sdkVersionAppInfo build gradle:
  ```groovy
   ndk {
             abiFilters "armeabi-v7a"
         }
  ```
  With that Vuforia works in any kind of device
- For more infor about Vuforia visit https://developer.vuforia.com/support
+ For more infor about Vuforia visit https://developer.vuforiaCredentials.com/support

 That's all!!